SciSciSummerSchool/s4_website/cod.md

 Our aim in hosting a virtual event is to build a stronger community.
 Our goal is to create an environment where everyone feels welcome to participate, speak up, ask questions, and engage in conversation.
 This requires a harassment free and inclusive environment that recognizes the inherent worth of every participant.
 We invite all those who participate to help us create safe and positive experiences for everyone.

-We are dedicated to providing a harassment-free environment for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, or religion (or lack thereof).
+We are dedicated to providing a harassment-free environment for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicitby, or religion (or lack thereof).
 We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate during any aspect of this virtual event/conference, including talks, workshops, and social media such as Twitter, or other online media.

 Following a Code of Conduct allows S4 to create the best experience possible for all attendees.